Laurentius Petri: Archbishop

-At the Uppsala Council of 1531, the Swedish king Gustav Vasa took the final step of breaking with the Roman Catholic Church, by personally appointing Laurentius as the new archbishop.
-On 22 September that year, Laurentius was consecrated archbishop by the Peder Månsson, Bishop of Västerås.
-Månsson was ordained bishop in Rome by Bishop Paris de Grassis, and by consecrating Laurentius the apostolic succession was retained in the Church of Sweden, which was considered important.
-But although the consecration took place according to Catholic ritual, those who officiated at the consecration made a secret declaration that they were acting under pressure.
+At the Uppsala Council of 1531, King Gustav Vasa took the final step of breaking with the Roman Catholic Church by personally appointing Laurentius as the new archbishop.
+On 22 September that year, Laurentius was consecrated archbishop by Peder Månsson, Bishop of Västerås.
+Since Månsson had been consecrated as bishop in Rome by Bishop Paris de Grassis, by Månsson's consecrating Laurentius the apostolic succession was retained in the Church of Sweden, which was traditionally considered important.
+However, though the consecration took place according to Catholic ritual, those who officiated at the consecration made a secret declaration that they were acting under duress.

-Later that year Laurentius married Elisabeth Didriksdotter, a daughter of the King's cousin becoming the first Swedish archbishop to be married.
+Later that same year, Laurentius married Elisabeth Didriksdotter, a daughter of the King's cousin becoming the first Swedish archbishop to be married.
 His brother Olaus had already become the first priest to marry in 1525.

 The king forbade Laurentius to interfere with the reformation plans.
-Laurentius wisely defended the autonomy of the Church against the various ideas of Gustav, such as his wish to abolish all bishops, while still steady advancing and promoting the ideas of the reformation texts within Sweden.
-His main contribution were his abundant writings which laid the foundation for the Swedish Church Ordinance established at the Uppsala Council 1571.
+However, Laurentius defended the autonomy of the Church against various ideas espoused by the king, such as his wish to abolish all bishops, while still steadily advancing and promoting the ideas of the Reformation texts within Sweden.
+Laurentius' main contribution consisted in his abundant writings, which laid the foundations for the Swedish Church Ordinance established at the Uppsala Council 1571.

-He was archbishop for 42 years, unparalleled in Sweden, and during his time he was often in conflicts with the monarchs.
+He was archbishop for 42 years, a fact unparalleled in Swedish history, and during that period was often in conflict with the monarch.
 In 1539 his brother Olaus was sentenced to death by the King over some arguments, and Laurentius was among those forced to sign the death sentence.
-It has been disputed whether Laurentius was doing this because of a weak character or if he thought it better to formally obey so that he could continue to spread the reformation ideas.
-Olaus did eventually get pardoned in 1542, much due to his influential friends, but he was forced to keep a low profile, leaving the role of main reformator solely to Laurentius.
+It has been disputed whether Laurentius did this because of a weak character or because he thought it better to formally obey so that he could continue to spread the ideas of the Reformation.
+As it happened, Olaus was eventually pardoned in 1542, largely owing to his influential friends.
+However, he was forced to keep a low profile, thus leaving the role of main reformer to Laurentius alone.

 Diplomat

-Gustav I of Sweden entrusted Laurentius Petri to head the delegation who negotiated the Treaty of Novgorod (1557), which ended the Russo-Swedish War (1554–1557).
+Gustav I of Sweden entrusted Laurentius Petri to head the delegation that negotiated the Treaty of Novgorod (1557), which ended the Russo-Swedish War (1554–1557).

 Works

 The first complete Swedish translation of the Bible was published in 1541, nicknamed the Vasa Bible after the King.
 Laurentius was one of the main proponents supervising the project, together with his brother Olaus and the clergyman Laurentius Andreae.

-In the 1560s, when the ideas of Calvin gained in influence, Laurentius published several texts where he spoke for Lutheranism.
+In the 1560s, when the ideas of Calvin gained influence, Laurentius published several texts where he spoke for Lutheranism.
 It has been suggested that it was the first time the Swedish Church defined its Lutheran character.